Stakes Profile: Fountain of Youth

 By Dana Byerly, Hello Race Fans Co-founder

 The Fountain of Youth is a 8.5 furlong race for 3-year-olds run at Gulfstream Park.
 First run in 1945, it’s currently a Kentucky Derby points race.
-The Fountain of Youth has been a more productive prep for the Florida Derby than the Kentucky Derby, but what kind of betting race is it?
+The Fountain of Youth has been a more productive prep for the Florida Derby than the Kentucky Derby.

 Below is a snapshot of what has produced Fountain of Youth winners since 1991 including odds, bettors’ choice, field size, running styles, prior race location, prior race finish position, number of days since the last race as well as Brisnet speed figures.